mate-academy/layout_colored-blocks/checklist.md

 - do not add extra files to the PR, use `git add <file_name>` instead of `git add.` or use `.gitignore` file ([gitignore](https://git-scm.com/docs/gitignore))
 - check the [style guide](https://mate-academy.github.io/style-guides/htmlcss.html)
-- `*` selector is used to add styles to EACH element of the file, you don't usually need this and this is too heavy for the big page, that's why this is better to add this style to those elements you really need
+- `*` selector is used to add styles to EACH element of the file, you don't usually need this and this is too heavy for the big page, that's why this is better to add this style to those elements you really need (the major case when it is used is for `box-sizing` property)
 - if you have some similar styles among different blocks, consider creating a new class with similar styles and assign it to the elements you need
 - avoid styling with tags, there could be more tags of this type, and you don't need them to have styles you previously added
 - don't style with ids, they have quite a high specificity so they are harder to override with other styles